bdeckard92/dupUT/01-Class-Content/06-Server-Side-APIs/04-Supplemental/Project-Requirements.md

 # Project Requirements

-The following are the Module 06 project requirements"
+The group project must meet the following requirements:

 * Use a CSS framework other than Bootstrap.